k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/01_fabric_runtime_overview.md

 ### What Will You Experience in this Learning Item?

-By the end of the Fabric Runtime learning item you will know:
+By the end of the Fabric Runtime learning item you will know about:

-- The Fabric server main directories and basic utilities
+- Fabric server's main directories and basic utilities
 - Fabric main configuration files
 - Fabric basic commands
 - Cassandra main keyspaces and commands
-- How to query your data
+- How to query data